Louisiana and Virginia take steps toward redistricting in a growing battle for US House power - WTOP News

 land’s Senate refuses to take up redistricting

-Democratic Senate President Bill Ferguson said his chamber won’t move forward with congressional redistricting, even though Democratic Gov. Wes Moore and the state’s Democratic House speaker have expressed interest in it.
+Democratic Senate President Bill Ferguson said his chamber won’t move forward with redistricting, even though Democratic Gov. Wes Moore and Democratic House Speaker Adrienne A. Jones have expressed interest in it.
 Maryland Democrats already hold a 7-1 edge over Republicans in the U.S. House.

-Ferguson wrote in a letter Tuesday night to Senate Democrats that a redistricting effort aimed at picking up the seat held by Republican U.S. Rep. Andy Harris could jeopardize other seats now held by Democrats and prompt even more Republican-led states to retaliate with their own redistricting.
+Ferguson wrote in a letter Tuesday night to Senate Democrats that a redistricting effort aimed at flipping a seat held by Republican Rep. Andy Harris could jeopardize other seats now held by Democrats and prompt more Republican-led states to retaliate with redistricting.

 “In short, the risk of redrawing the congressional map in Maryland is too high, making the unlikely possibility that we gain a seat not worth pursuing,” Ferguson wrote.